NSA Expert Delivers Interactive Learning Session

 Pizza and Cyber Career Stories

-On February 4, 2020, with the help of Career Services Center, the Center for Cyber Security Awareness and Cyber Defense sponsored a cybersecurity career awareness event.
+On February 4, 2020, with the help of Career Center, the Center for Cyber Security Awareness and Cyber Defense sponsored a cybersecurity career awareness event.

 The event featured a few short career stories and lots of time for networking.
 All majors on campus were invited and almost 100 students attended.
 There were about 40 professionals there that got engaged in the networking.